-(A) Summary License Suspensions Pending Revocation.
-If after issuing a Gaming license, the Director finds evidence or receives reliable information from the NIGC, or other reliable source, indicating that a licensed person or Entity was not or would not then be eligible for licensing under the eligibility criteria established in the section above, the Director shall summarily suspend such license pending license revocation and shall notify in writing the licensee of the suspension, the basis for the suspension and the proposed revocation.
-The grounds for summary suspension pending revocation of a license shall be the same as the grounds for denying a license as provided for in this Ordinance and the Gaming Regulations, and in the case of a Conditional License a violation of any conditions as well.

-(B) Initial Review Hearing If a TGO employee license is summarily suspended under the above subsection, the affected employee shall be entitled to an initial review hearing before the Tribal Gaming Court within 5 business days of suspension.
+- (A) License Suspensions Pending Revocation.
+If, after issuing a gaming license, the Director finds evidence or receives reliable information from the NIGC, or other reliable source, indicating that a licensed person or entity was not or would not then be eligible for licensing under the eligibility criteria established in the subsections above, the Director shall immediately suspend such license pending license revocation and shall notify in writing the licensee of the suspension, the basis for the suspension and the proposed revocation.
+The grounds for immediate suspension pending revocation of a license shall be the same as the grounds for denying a license as provided for in this chapter and the Gaming Regulations, and in the case of a conditional license a violation of any conditions as well.
+The right to a revocation hearing vests only upon receipt of a license granted under this chapter. - (B) Initial Review Hearing.
+If a TGO employee license is suspended under subsection (2)(a)(xiv)(A) of this section, the affected employee shall be entitled to an initial review hearing before the Tribal Gaming Court within five business days of suspension.
 The date and time of the review hearing shall be stated on the notice of the suspension and proposed revocation.
 At the review hearing, the TGA shall present the information on which the suspension is based, and the affected employee shall be given an opportunity to respond.
-If the Tribal Gaming Court determines the summary suspension was based on evidence or reliable information that that the licensed person was not or would not then be eligible for licensing under the applicable eligibility criteria, it shall uphold the summary suspension pending a full appeal hearing on the license revocation, if an appeal is timely filed by the aggrieved licensee.
+If the Tribal Gaming Court determines the suspension was based on evidence or reliable information that the licensed person was not or would not then be eligible for licensing under the applicable eligibility criteria, it shall uphold the suspension pending a full appeal hearing on the license revocation, if an appeal is timely filed by the aggrieved licensee.

-If the Tribal Gaming Court finds at the initial review hearing the

-TGA information was unreliable or the evidence insufficient to establish grounds for summary license suspension pending revocation, the individual's license shall be reinstated.
+If the Tribal Gaming Court finds at the initial review hearing the TGA information was unreliable or the evidence insufficient to establish grounds for license suspension pending revocation, the individual's license shall be reinstated.